Palakorn-Voramongkol/golang-kong-keycloak/README.md

-# Secure Backend API with Kong and Keycloak
+# Secure Go Backend API with Kong and Keycloak

 This project demonstrates a complete, production-ready setup for securing a Backend API using **Kong** as an API Gateway and **Keycloak** for identity and access management.